Sendipad/uph/content.en/example/Scenario_supplier.md

 ---
-title:"Supplier invoice you with EUR, USD and AED wright:1
+title:"Supplier invoice you with EUR, USD and AED" weight:1
 ---

 {{ % hint info %}}